10 Best Table Saws of 2021 – Reviews, Top Picks & Guide

 Safety features include a clear and durable polycarbonate shield, riving knife, and anti-kickback protection on each side of the spreader.
 A combination miter fence and flip stop make it ideal for longer cuts, as well as multiple cuts of the same width.
 In short, this is truly a table saw that can do it all!

-All in all, we think that this is the best table saw of 2020.
+All in all, we think that this is the best table saw of this year.

 2. DeWalt DWE7491RS Table Saw – Best Under $1000